nipunasudha/CubensisConnect/README.md

 Sign two transaction:

-- Transfer 1.567 WAVES to the alias test
+- Transfer 1.567 DCC to the alias test
-- Transfer 0.1 WAVES to the alias merry
+- Transfer 0.1 DCC to the alias merry

 REPLY